letanure/almedia-test/README.md

 ## Project Overview

 This is a test project implementing a feature-complete Kanban board with task prioritization.
 Started, paused, continued with better organization - rebuilt components while keeping store architecture.
+Includes comprehensive e2e tests with visual snapshots.

 **Required Features Implemented:**
 - [x] Dynamic columns (add/rename/delete columns, starts with To Do/In Progress/Done)